-Ivan Groznyy; Drama, Russia, 1944/ 1946; D: Sergei M. Eisenstein, S: Nikolai Cherkasov, Lyudmila Tselikovskaya, Serafima Birman, Mikhail Nazvanov, Mikhail Zharov
+Ivan Groznyy; historical film, Russia, 1944/ 1946; D: Sergei M. Eisenstein, S: Nikolai Cherkasov, Lyudmila Tselikovskaya, Serafima Birman, Mikhail Nazvanov, Mikhail Zharov

 In Moscow in 1547, Ivan IV.
 Vasilyevich becomes the Tsar even though he is only 17 years old.
 Already then he announced taxes for the church and wars to expand Russia, but the first rebellion of the villagers was resolved peacefully.
 When a Kazakh lord recommended him to surrender, Ivan became infuriated and conquered his country in 1556.
 He became sick when he returned to Moscow, but he surprised his enemies when he recovered.
 After his first wife got poisoned, he left Moscow for a convent, started a war to conquer the Baltic sea and cruel fully eliminated the Bolyars.
 His enemies hire a assassin, but he kills the wrong person.
 The Tsar displays his loyalty to the people.